Compiling LineageOS on Linux - quick 'n' dirtyPublished: 2018-08-19

 Compiling Android itself

 At this point, you are finally ready to put your computer to work.
-If you plan on doing more than one build, you should enable ccache (in fact, you already pulled it in if you copy/pasted the commands I provided earlier).
+If you plan on doing more than one build, you should use ccache.
 Ccache might claim a lot of space, and will do so by default in your $HOME directory, regardless of where you are actually storing and compiling the Android code; make sure to have enough free space there.
 You can alter its settings to keep the cache elsewhere, though.
 The commands below will allow ccache to claim up to 50 GiB.
 The Android buildroot will not use your distribution's ccache binary, but its own prebuilt one.

 $ export USE_CCACHE=1 $ ./prebuilts/misc/linux-x86/ccache/ccache -M 50G